ysafronau/rsschool-cv/cv.md

 ---

 > “I have not failed.
-I’ve just found 10,000 ways that won’t work.” :smiley_cat:
+I’ve just found 10,000 ways that won’t work.”